Singer Yamir Robinson, known as "el Teacher" from Kola Loka, has passed away

 The singer while he was hospitalizedPhoto © GoFundMe

-Yamir Robinson Puente, artistically known as «el Teacher», passed away this Monday after more than a year of battling a carcinoma that affected his lungs and other vital organs.
+Yamir Robinson Puente, artistically known as «el Teacher», passed away this Monday after more than a year of battling carcinoma that affected his lungs and other vital organs.

 Visibly affected, Yasser Robinson announced the death of his brother with words that are moving the Cuban community both on the island and abroad.